 The City supports car share through our Car Sharing Policy, first introduced in 2011 and regularly updated.
-By 2022, there were almost 850 dedicated on-street spaces, representing roughly 2 per cent of on-street parking spaces.
-These are shown at Figure 17 by village.
+In 2023, there are more than 850 dedicated on-street car sharing spaces, representing roughly 2 per cent of on-street parking spaces.
+These are shown by village at Figure 17 by village.
 Car sharing reduces parking pressure, which will only increase as the City grows in homes and employment.